-studies of food system innovation or potential innovation that link to the Greater Brighton 10 Pledges of Environment The Environment.
+The initial stage involved Food Matters reviewing case studies of food system innovation or potential innovation that link to the Greater Brighton 10 Pledges on the Environment.
 These have been prioritised with the support of Task and Finish Group and then used by to create a pipeline of costed projects for a Greater Brighton Food Plan.
 The Task and Finish Group has been crucial to supporting this works and includes representatives from both universities, the South Downs National Park and Arun District Council.
 The work of the Task and Finish Group will continue into the next phase of the Food Plan.